nishant050/render-dashboard-app/readme.md

 Folder and file rendering with thumbnails for images/videos.

-Drag-and-drop support for both uploading new files and moving existing items into folders.
+Drag-and-drop support for both uploading new files and moving existing items into folders or parent directories (via breadcrumbs).

 Breadcrumb navigation for easy traversal of the directory structure.